 These guys have been around in the industry since 1980 and have a great reputation for durable and effective polarized sunglasses that are popular choices for fishermen and women.

-Maui’s sunglasses are also available in prescription for those needing corrective vision.
+Maui Jim’s sunglasses are also available in prescription for any angler needing corrective vision.

-Maui Jim’s lens use its PolarizedPlus2 designed to protect the eyes while enhancing the true colours of the surroundings with great clarity.
+Maui Jim’s polarized lenses use its PolarizedPlus2 designed to protect the eyes while enhancing the true colours of the surroundings with great clarity.
 They have also innovated heavily in lens materials with five separate materials available to choose from each fulfilling particular applications.

 Maui Jim’s five lens material choices are as follows: